Back to Living Real Change

 How to prevent carpal tunnel syndrome

 Anywhere from 4 to 10 million Americans suffer from carpal tunnel syndrome every year, affecting their ability to work efficiently and even complete daily tasks.
-Virginia Jones, M.D., a hand and orthopaedic surgeon at Piedmont, says it is among the top conditions she treats each year.
+Virginia Jones, M.D., a hand and orthopedic surgeon at Piedmont, says it is among the top conditions she treats each year.

 Dr. Jones explains that there is an actual tunnel on the palm side of the hand that carries the median nerve and tendons to the fingertips.
 Compression of the median nerve cuts off its blood flow, decreasing its ability to function.
 Over time, this can lead to permanent nerve and muscle damage if left untreated.